YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ---

+# Phase 1: Primary Verification & Root Cause Analysis

 ## 1. Test Environment
-Verification was performed in a clean GitHub Codespace environment.
+Verification was performed in a pristine GitHub Codespace environment to establish a baseline.

 ```text
 Distributor ID: Ubuntu